AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 Ready to invite your coworkers to review an asset or experience that you created?
 You can invite stakeholders to contribute feedback on a draft of your content with the eventual goal of approval.

 Only designated approvers can assign an approval status and add review comments.
 Approvers who have received the link to the draft URL can only see the draft, not assign approval status or add comments.
-If you share a draft URL with a GenStudio for Performance Marketing user in your organization who has not been included in the draft review, this user can view the draft.
+If you share a draft URL with an Adobe GenStudio for Performance Marketing collaborator in your organization who has not been included in the draft review, this user can view the draft.
 They cannot leave comments or approve the content.

 ## Launch an approval request